mprady05/cs180/README.md

 -   Return the new comment's commentId

-### public boolean updateComment(Comment updatedComment) throws SMPException
+### public synchronized static boolean updateComment(Comment updatedComment) throws SMPException

 -   Search for the comment in the comment database using the commentId and update the old comment with the new comment

 -   Return true if the operation was successful, otherwise return false

-### public static boolean deleteComment(String commentId, String requesterUsername) throws SMPException
+### public synchronized static boolean deleteComment(String commentId, String requesterUsername) throws SMPException

 -   Look for the comment in the comment database